What is Dexedrine?

 Pronounced as /ˈdeksədrən,ˈdeksəˌdrēn/

-Dexedrine is the brand name for the chemical compound dextroamphetamine sulfate under the amphetamine group, specifically a sympathomimetic amine substance.
-This substance alters the actions of the endogenous catecholamines of the sympathetic nervous system (“fight or flight stimuli”).
+Dextroamphetamine sulfate is a stimulant medication that alters the actions of the endogenous catecholamines of the sympathetic nervous system (“fight or flight stimuli”).
 This part of the autonomic nervous system controls the body’s involuntary muscles or processes.

 |Dexedrine spansule||5-mg||3512 5 mg SB 5 mg||Brown||Capsule-shape|